jor25/Dino_Game/README.md

     - File specifically designed to train dino on user collected data and produce a model to play game.
     - Also provides dino with a single state to see what it predicts.

-# Modifications:
-* Always update the human and neural booleans in gen_dino file, these determine whether or not to collect data from human user, or use the neural network.

 # Weight Files:
     "Dino[13]_Gen[21]_record[940].csv"      # Heads towards the front *